Debt & Credit Help Paying Off Debt

 Many credit cards offer a 0% APR balance transfer deal that can help you pay off debt.
 This is how a balance transfer works: You open one of these cards and then transfer balances from other high-interest credit cards and even personal loans.
 With a 0% APR, every penny you pay goes toward debt reduction.

-One thing to keep in mind, however, is you’ll likely pay a balance transfer fee of 3% to 5%, whichever is greater, so make sure your interest savings are bigger than the fee.
+One thing to keep in mind, however, is you’ll likely pay a balance transfer fee of 3% to 5% (read the credit card terms for your exact fee), so make sure your interest savings are bigger than the fee.

 Additionally, realize that most of these balance transfer credit card offers are limited in length.
 So it’s a good idea to have a plan to pay off the debt before the regular interest rate kicks in, usually between six and 18 months after you get the card.